bezmoradi/tutorials/go/map.md

 panic: assignment to entry in nil map
 ```

 In Go, maps are **not** automatically initialized, so you need to create the map using make or using a composite literal before you can use it.
+In other words, the above way of creating maps is completely wrong.

 ## How to Use the `make()` Function to Make Maps

-As with slices, we can use the `make()` function to make maps.
+As with slices, we can use the `make()` function to create maps.
 Let's first see maps in action without it:

 ```go
 goUseCases := map[string]string{